 We usually think that our users are Einstein.
 But actually, they are more like Homer Simpson.
-And they will always end up using our digital products in the most unimaginable way possible.
+And they will always end up using our digital products in the most unimaginable possible way.

-For this reason, when we do a product conceptualization or service design, we always place the user in the center.
-To understand their needs, desires and, perhaps most importantly, their contradictions.
-We have group of experts in user research and user testing that has carried out projects around the world.
+When we do a product conceptualization or service design, we always place the user in the center: understand their needs, desires and, perhaps most importantly, their contradictions.
+At Fail Fast we have group of experts in user research and user testing that has carried out projects around the world.

 Desk research: We carry out our research by using information sources as websites, books, magazines, articles, previous projects etc. previously published by others.
-We just use information based on reliable sources.
+We only use information coming from reliable sources.

-Social media research: We define keywords to monitor and choose some social networks (Twitter, Facebook…) for gathering data and analyze the insights.
-By doing this we can tap into the recent or “in the moment” experience of real issues in context.
+Social media research: We define keywords to monitor and choose strategically some social networks (Twitter, Facebook…) to gather data, and analyze insights.
+By doing so, we can tap into the recent or “in the moment” experience of real issues in context.

-Focus group: We get a bunch of target users in a room together and ask them question for generating debate.
+Focus group: We get a number of target users together in a room, and ask them question in order to generate debate.
 These questions are guided by a moderator, we talk about the problem and its context.
 The participation of different users with different point of views enriches the information obtained.

-Shadowing: We observe users (or other actor in the process) during a period of time while is interacting with the product or service analyzed.
-As investigators, we don’t have to interfere with the actions of the user, just observe them.
+Shadowing: We observe the users (or other actor in the process) during a period of time, while they are interacting with the product or service analyzed.
+As investigators, we don’t interfere with the user actions, we just observe them.

-Mirroring: We duplicate user screens with specific software in order to observe how exactly they navigate, measure time spent in an action and get insights about their behaviour.
+Mirroring: We duplicate user screens with specific software in order to observe how exactly they navigate; we measure the time spent in an action, and then get insights about their behaviour.

 Surveys: We send a set of questions to users in order to know participant’s preferences, attitudes, characteristics and opinions on a given topic.
-We can send the survey in a link or make the questions in person.
+We are able to conduct the survey through a link or ask the questions in person.

-User interviews: We make one-to-one interviews with targeted users, sometimes using the current website or app (in the case of a redesign) to guide the conversation and sometimes having an open conversation after asking some questions prepared.
+User interviews: We make one-to-one interviews with targeted users.
+We sometimes use the current website or app (in the case of a re-design) as a conversation guideline, and sometimes we just have an open conversation after asking some prepared questions.

-Personas and empathy maps: We interview and/or observe target users for finding common patterns, and use those to create a user personas, describing personality, age, gains and pains, goals, favorite apps and brands...
+Personas and empathy maps: We interview and/or observe target users to find common patterns, and use those to create user personas, describing personality, age, gains and pains, goals, favorite apps and brands...
 Once we identified a specific user persona we ask your audience (preferably stakeholders and others with user/consumer knowledge) to articulate what the persona is seeing, saying, doing, hearing, and thinking.